 To specify labels in your procurement exercise you need to meet the following criteria:

-- The labels can only concern criteria that are linked to the subject matter of the contract
+• The labels can only concern criteria that are linked to the subject matter of the contract.
+These must be appropriate to define characteristics of the supplies or services;

-- They have to be based on objective and non-discriminatory criteria
+• They must be based on objective and non-discriminatory criteria

 Labels must comply with the label requirements of the Public Contracts (Scotland) Regulations 2015 and equivalent labels must be accepted.
 Where the bidder can demonstrate it has not been possible to obtain either the label or an equivalent, through no fault of its own, you must accept other appropriate means of proof e.g. manufacturers technical dossiers.